imbertw/2022_qutech_challenge/README.md

 # alice-n-bob: An Online Quantum Telegraph

-Hide your messages with the magic of QKD! or: How to do QKD on a single channel quantum computer
+Hide your messages with the magic of QKD! or: How to do QKD on a single channel quantum computer.
+This project won the Social Good Prize at MIT's iQuHack Hackathon in 2022.

 ## Website